 Promote legally binding rules to ensure that corporations are held democratically accountable for their conduct with regard to their social, economic and environmental impacts.

-Increasingly engage in co-ordinated campaign activities with broad participation that focuses on activities where pan-European civil society activity is essential for challenging decisions taken at EC and Council level (i.e., work together on integrated activities);
+Engage in co-ordinated campaign activities with broad participation that focuses on activities where pan-European civil society activity is essential for challenging decisions taken at European Commission and Council level (i.e. work together on integrated activities);

 - Ensure that the network activities are co-ordinated with those of other global networks and reflects the concerns of Southern groups;

-The Network is maintaining a transparent and democratic way of working together.
+The network is committed to a transparent and democratic way of working together.